Is American Healthcare Really Better?

-You’re probably asking yourself the same thing I did when I read this information…can this really true or just a biased from the party that conducted the study?
+You’re probably asking yourself the same thing I did when I read this information…can this really be true or just a bias from the party that conducted the study?
 Let’s ask another reputable source like the World Health Organization (WHO) that examines and compares aspects of health care systems around the world.
 In a study conducted by the WHO, Ranking the World’s 100 Best Health Systems, the United States ranked number 37 out of 100.
 This was once again behind the previously polled countries; the United Kingdom, Switzerland, Sweden, Australia, and even Costa Rica.
-Yes, you read that correctly…the World Health Organization ranks the health care in Costa Rica better than that of the United States.
+Yes, you read that correctly…the World Health Organization ranks health care in Costa Rica better than that of the United States.

 Is it a broken healthcare system?
 Are financial motivators leaving the medical field open to corruption and manipulation?
 Do we point fingers or do we start to realize that maybe the most expensive, labeled as the most cutting edge for insurance reimbursement purposes, are not the answer at all?
 Maybe the answer received by a patient from one physician is truly worth a second opinion?
 As a culture, I think that it is time to face the facts.

 In order to see change WE, as a people, must be willing to have the hard discussions with our insurance providers, state representatives, and congressmen/women.
 Let them know that you are aware of the current state of affairs and that you want to see change.
 For the sake of our aging parents and our kids who will someday have kids…they are worth fighting for!!